micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 Semaphores are great synchronisation objects, especially with events occurring on interrupts.

-However semaphores are subject to a serious problem in real-time systems called [priority inversion]({{ site.baseurl }}/user-manual/basic-concepts/#priority-inversion--priority-inheritance), and for such cases other methods, like mutexes, were introduced.
+However semaphores are subject to several problems, which must be known and addressed during system design.

 ### Unbalanced wait()/post()